Price from $259

 - Drum and percussion programming

-I thought that having that having a lecturer in real life would be better, but I definitely don’t think that’s the case anymore… Online if you don’t catch something you literally just rewind, or you can just stop, recreate the sound and carry on and in lectures you can’t really do that
+I thought that having a lecturer in real life would be better, but I definitely don’t think that’s the case anymore… Online if you don’t catch something you literally just rewind, or you can just stop, recreate the sound and carry on and in lectures you can’t really do that

 Who’s Teaching Me?